 Community: Well-Done with a Side of Fries

-Shake Shack is coming to 125th Street and Fifth Avenue.
+Shake Shack has come to 125th Street and Fifth Avenue.
 The management team of the popular burger franchise commissioned Creative Art Works to produce a mural that will wrap around the front and side of their new Harlem location, because they recognize the power of CAW’s Public Art Youth Employment programs to connect stakeholders – including our Youth Apprentices – to their communities.
 Danny Meyer, the founder of Shake Shack, has built his success on a people-centered business philosophy; likewise, Creative Art Works operates from an asset model of education, which recognizes that young people bring a lot to the table, including creativity, energy, enthusiasm and valuable insights about their own neighborhoods.
 It feels as if Shake Shack and CAW go together like burgers and fries.

 An All-Star Team

 CAW assembled a team of all-star Youth Apprentices from our 2018 summer programs for the Shake Shack commission.
 Not only did each of these young artists display qualities such as leadership, hard work, reliability and team spirit, they all live, go to school, or have roots in Harlem.
-This project also reunites Teaching Artist Valerie Hallier and Teaching Artist Assistant and Harlem resident Michael Mitchell, who worked together last summer.
+This project also reunites Teaching Artist Valerie Hallier and Teaching Artist and Harlem resident Michael Mitchell, who worked together last summer.
 Together, they dubbed themselves, Team Double Vision, because the have all worked on at least one previous mural project.

 Team Double Vision

 A Design by the community, about the community, for the community

 Team Double Vision wanted to create a mural that would connect Shake Shack with the community, making the store a place to gather, enjoy friends and family and build community.
 Their strategy was to reflect Harlem’s rich culture, both past and present.